 - Midtown Viaducts

+The most up-to-date schedule for the 42nd annual Noel Night is listed below.
 All participating venues are listed in alphabetical order.
 The number that precedes each venue corresponds with their location on the MAP.
 Those venues located in the same building will have the same number.

 = Shuttle Transportation